AndrewDavis1191/tinyACM/README.md

 This is my first time messing around with JavaScript/TypeScript, Most of what I've done professionally is Powershell.:poop:

 I started with vanilla JS, later migrated to TypeScript.
-Mostly because I wanted to see TS + later move to React/RN and actually appreciate the problems it solves.
+Mostly because I wanted to see TS + later move to React/RN and actually appreciate the problems the technologies solve.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)